Masters vs PhD Degree – Which Is Right for You?

 - It is probably better to apply to the doctoral program because there is no penalty for changing your mind and deciding to leave with only a Masters degree, and it increases your chances of getting financial aid.

-- PhD programs can be more competitive, and applying to it, rather than the Masters degree program, might decrease your chances of admission.
+- PhD programs may be more competitive, and applying to it, rather than the Masters degree program, might decrease your chances of admission.
 If you are denied entrance to the PhD program, you could ask the school to consider you for the Masters program, if that’s allowed at that particular school.

 Finding the Perfect Masters or PhD Degree for You